NetLogo/LevelSpace/README.md

 The easiest way to work with multiple models is to store their `model-id` in a list, and use NetLogo's list primitives to sort, filter, etc. them during runtime.

 Keeping track of models is important: Most LevelSpace primitives will fail and cause a runtime interruption if provided a `model-id` to a non-existing model.
+You can use `ls:model-exists? model-id` to check if `model-id` refers to an existing model.

-### A general usecase: Asking and Reporting
+### A general use case: Asking and Reporting

+This use case is based on the Model Visualizer and Plotter Example-model from the NetLogo Models Library.

 A simple thing we can do is to open up some models, run them concurrently, and calculate the average of some reporter.
 Let's say that we are interested in finding the mean number of sheep in a bunch of Wolf Sheep Predation models.
 First we would open up some of these models, and set them up: